-3.3.2 SSD is the 'major road distance' for junction visibility (Y-distance).
-The 'minor road distance' is 2.4m in a built up area based on drivers being able to see along the street without their vehicles intruding into the trackway (X-distance).
-It may be necessary to increase the X-distance if there is potential for the visibility splays to be encroached upon by vegetation during periods of rapid growth.
+- 3.3.2 SSD is the 'major road distance' for junction visibility (Y-distance).
+The minimum 'minor road distance' is 2.4m in a built-up area based on drivers being able to see along the street without their vehicles intruding into the carriageway (X-distance).
+Nothing shall be planted within 1.0m of the visibility splays if there is potential for the visibility splays to be encroached upon by vegetation during periods of rapid growth. - 3.3.3 Where speed exceeds 60 km/h, the minimum X-distance is 2.4m for simple priority junctions.
+For all other priority junctions, the X-distances is 4.5m.
+The X-distance, from which the full Y-distance visibility is provided, shall not be more than 9.0m, as this encourages high minor road approach speeds into the junction, and leads to excessive land take.